fedenolasco/genai-excel-datadictionary/README.md

 # genai-excel-datadictionary

 ## Purpose
-This Excel template is used to simulate to autogeneration of data dictionary descriptions.
+This Excel template is used to simulate the autogeneration of data dictionary descriptions.
+It uses the dataset physical metadata as well as some "explicit context" to steer the LLM to provide context-specific descriptions.

 ## Article Sources
 The original article was first published on my blog: